 Multimodal transport involves transporting goods under a single contract but combining at least two different transport modes.
 For instance, it can be a combination of road and/or rail and/or water (by sea or inland waterway).
 The idea is to cover the shortest feasible distance by road and to make the majority of the journey by rail and/or waterway.
 This makes it possible to avoid trucks on the road and to reduce traffic congestion, and also represents a large reduction in CO2 emissions.

-Green Line is the European leader for transport of glass using road-rail-waterway modes.
+This joint venture is the European leader for transport of glass using road-rail-waterway modes.

 Innovating transport materials

 We developed and continue to develop innovative transport materials together with our logistic partners, that have various benefits on the environment:

 Promoting the flexible trailer: The transloader is a flexible trailer, allowing to load either large-dimension glass (PLF glass) or various other types of goods.
 This equipment makes it possible to reduce the number of empty return trips.
 Our multimodal JV has invested in this logistics solution.